 Yiddish was Ruth’s first language as she grew up in a household immersed in the love of Yiddish language and culture.
 She believes strongly in her mother’s motto: “Ale Yiddishe mentshn darfn redn Yiddish”.....”All Jewish people should speak Yiddish.”
 Ruth recently became a proud bubbe.

 Sharon Power has been teaching Yiddish language and literature since 2011.
 She received her MA in Women's Studies from York University in 2010 and has studied Yiddish language and literature in the doctoral program in Yiddish Studies at Columbia University in New York.
 Her article "Yiddish Actresses and Jewish American Identiy" appeared in the Jewish Studies journal Shofar in 2012, and her English translation of Mendel Osherowitch's How People Live in Soviet Russia was published in 2020.

 In addition to her translation work and teaching Yiddish language classes for the Committee for Yiddish, Sharon also runs a private Leyenkrayz for beginner and intermediate-level readers and she coordinates and teaches Yiddish language classes at Miles Nadal JCC in Toronto.
-She has also been Secretary of the Committee for Yiddish since 2018.
 Sharon's true passion is sharing her love of Yiddish and being inspired by her wonderful students.